Human-Robot Interaction — An Introduction

 Friederike Eyssel

-Friederike Eyssel is professor of Applied Social Psychology and Gender Research at Bielefeld University, Germany.
-She is interested in various research topics ranging from social robotics, social agents, and ambient intelligence to attitude change, prejudice reduction, and sexual objectification of women.
+Friederike Eyssel Friederike Eyssel is a professor of applied social psychology and gender research at the Center for Cognitive Interaction Technology at Bielefeld University, Germany.
+Friederike is interested in various research topics ranging from social robotics, social agents, and ambient intelligence to attitude change, prejudice reduction, and the sexual objectification of women.
+Crossing disciplines, Friederike has published vastly in the fields of social psychology, HAI, and social robotics.

 Takayuki Kanda

-Takayuki Kanda Takayuki Kanda is a professor in informatics at Kyoto University, Japan.
+Takayuki Kanda is a professor in informatics at Kyoto University, Japan.
 He is also the visiting group leader at Advanced Telecommunications Research (ATR) Interaction Science Laboratories, Kyoto, Japan.
 He received his bachelor’s degree in engineering, his master’s degree in engineering, and his PhD in computer science from Kyoto University, Kyoto, Japan, in 1998, 2000, and 2003, respectively.
-He is one of the starting members of the Communication Robots project at the Advanced Telecommunications Research (ATR) Institute in Kyoto.
+He is one of the starting members of the Communication Robots project at the ATR in Kyoto.
 He has developed a communication robot, Robovie, and applied it in daily situations, such as peer tutoring at an elementary school and as a museum exhibit guide.
 His research interests include HAI, interactive humanoid robots, and field trials.

 Merel Keijsers